 See recipe above.
-Use 1 pound white chocolate chips or 1 pound vanilla-flavored candy coating instead of chocolate chips.
+Use 1 pound of white chocolate chips or 1 pound of vanilla-flavored candy coating instead of chocolate chips.

-In place of 1 cup chopped nuts, use 1/2 cup chopped Macadamia nuts and 1/2 cup diced dried apricots.
+In place of 1 cup of chopped nuts, use 1/2 cup of chopped Macadamia nuts and 1/2 cup of diced dried apricots.

 These praline candies are buttery, rich with coconut, and packed with pecans.
 These are (in my opinion) the second best candy in the world.
 (Number 1, of course, is anything chocolate).